You are currently viewing How to Force Quit on Windows: 5 Easy Ways to Close Frozen Applications

 3. Use Command Prompt to Kill a Program

-2. Type tasklist and hit Enter — this shows all running programs.
+2. In the command prompt window, type tasklist and hit Enter — this will show all programs running.

 how to force quit an application on windows